 The NECB was adopted as regulation in Alberta on Nov.
 1, 2015 coming with mandatory compliance to NECB 2011.
 Effective December 1, 2019 and ongoing, Building Permit applications for new buildings and additions to buildings will need to show compliance with the NECB 2017.

 Building permits received by The City of Lethbridge on or after December 1, 2019 must comply with NECB 2017 or the National Building Code 2019 - Alberta Edition Section 9.36, as applicable.

 How to Comply with the NECB

-It is important to note that prescriptive path compliance for any part of the NECB requires meeting all requirements in that part.
+It is important to note that the prescriptive path for any part of the NECB requires meeting all requirements in that part.
 If this is impossible or undesirable, another compliance path should be selected.

-Basically, the trade-off path is a calculation to demonstrate that while your proposed design may not exactly meet the prescriptive requirements found in the NECB overall, the amount of energy consumed will be the same or less than the following strict prescriptive compliance.
+Basically, the trade-off path is a calculation to demonstrate that while the proposed design may not exactly meet the prescriptive requirements found in the NECB overall, the amount of energy consumed will be the same or less than the following strict prescriptive compliance.

 New Residential and Small Business Construction

 For new residential and small businesses building permit applications please include the